 - Business Creation Date – Date the entity formally started.

-While not required in New Hampshire, an Operating Agreement, which are the rules for how the LLC operates, may be a document worth considering especially for multi-member LLCs.
+While not required in New Hampshire, an Operating Agreement, which are the rules for how the LLC operates, is a document worth considering, especially for multi-member LLCs.

 After forming a Limited Liability Company, be sure to get an Employer Identification Number (EIN).
 This is a “social security number” for the business.
 There is no cost to get one through the IRS.

 Also, be sure to check for New Hampshire business licenses and permits to make sure the business is legal to operate.